Contemporary Art Research Centre

 The Contemporary Art Research Centre aims to build and provide an intellectual and creative milieu for innovation in contemporary fine art.
 Drawing on a legacy of the radical imagination and conceptual practices, we seek to imagine and enact possibilities for art with respect to the social sphere, technology, models of knowledge and modes of experience.

 Andre Breton argued for the transformative power of the imagination, that it might operate to change social circumstances, and yet that it remains in important ways excessive to instrumental application - absurd and radically profane.
-The Centre aims to house a rich range of imaginative material and symbolic invention; for discussion and action towards this end a virtual institution operates, divided into four interconnected conceptual spaces:
+The Centre aims to house a rich range of imaginative material and symbolic invention; for discussion and action towards this end a virtual institution operates - the Centre for Useless Splendour - divided into five interconnected conceptual spaces:

 The Foyer - art and social context

 Work in this area is concerned with cultural agency, institutional and political practices, education and the testing of hybrid modes of socially-sited production.
 The social function of art is explored and demonstrated through critical analysis and documentation, with models of the public sphere being generated in collaborative and curatorial projects, in forms such as photography, writing and broadcasting.

 The Machine Room - art and technology

 Work here is concerned with how technologies and technological processes might be understood, utilised and reinvented.
 There is attention to the intellectual and manual labour of fabrication, but also to how propositions of the imagination can lead to inventive or perverse uses of technology and material.
 Diverse reprographic, diagrammatic, kinetic and recording technologies are utilised and adapted towards new experiences.